Collederas/build-bridge/README.md

 * **Configuration Management:**
     * Stores project settings, build targets, and publishing profiles in a local SQLite database.
     * Securely stores sensitive credentials (like passwords and API keys) using the system's keyring.
-* **GUI:** Provides a user-friendly interface built with PyQt6 for managing builds and publishing.
-* **VCS Integration (Experimental):** Includes support for Perforce (P4) for source control operations like syncing and switching streams/branches.

 ## Documentation
 Check out the documentation [here](https://collederas.github.io/build-bridge/)!